clydebarrow/esphome-docs-hugo/content/guides/made_for_esphome.md

 ## When your project meets the requirements

-- Create a new pull request in our [esphome-devices ](https://github.com/esphome/esphome-devices/pulls) repository to add your device on the [devices website ](https://devices.esphome.io).
+- Create a new pull request in our [esphome-devices](https://github.com/esphome/esphome-devices/pulls) repository to add your device on the [devices website](https://devices.esphome.io).
 We will review and merge this PR upon confirming that your project meets all of the requirements listed above.
 - Apply for permission to carry the logo by emailing esphome@openhomefoundation.org -- **include a link to the PR** you've created (as above) so we can associate your application with your PR and device(s).